 Palid, willowy Davide (Davide Capone) is an embarrassment to his father, Massimo (Vincenzo Amato), who torments the boy for not being manly.
 Mom (Micaela Ramazzotti) is too weak to protect her son, her blindness a particularly heavy-handed metaphor for her “blindness” to her son’s cries for help.
 Davide runs away and ends up in Catania’s Villa Bellini park, where he’s taken under wing by effeminate hustler La Rettore (Giovanni Gulizia) and his band of gay outcasts.

 All along, Davide resists turning tricks, but when La Rettore turns up dead, the boy loses his protector and the future looks grimmer than ever.
-Enter Robert’s Fagin, a sleazy pimp in a white suit (Pippo Delbono) offering protection, but Davide knows it comes at a high price.
+Enter Vito’s Fagin, a sleazy pimp in a white suit (Pippo Delbono) offering protection, but Davide knows it comes at a high price.

 Everyone in the pic is a caricature except Davide, saved from exaggeration largely because the script doesn’t give him much personality, let alone inner life (Capone has a certain unknowable depth in his eyes, but the character needs more than wounded soulfulness).
 Flashbacks to his life at home, made pale via color correction, create further tonal problems, and the pimp’s singsong recitation of Oscar Wilde’s line “Each man kills the thing he loves” during a rape scene is just laughable, making a mockery of the poem’s meaning.
 HD visuals were shot using a 1970s anamorphic lens, giving a timelessness to the lensing, yet lighting and cheap color reinforce the low-budget look.